yaaase/stylr/README.md

 * define_method
 * send

+Most of these things are configurable via config.yml

 Currently only checks one file at a time, as I have been too lazy to support directories, etc.

 <b>Usage</b>